zDevelopers/UHPlugin/README.md

     - Shows the time left in the current episode.
       ![Scoreboard](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Scoreboard.png)
     - You can choose what is displayed in the scoreboard, or disable it.
  - The health of the players is displayed in the `Tab` list.
+This can be disabled.
  - **Episodes management**
     - Configurable duration of an episode.
     - A timer is displayed on the left of the player's screen.